SeisComP/seiscomp/doc/base/introduction.rst

 ==================

-This documentation begins with an :ref:`overview` and a :ref:`concepts` section necessary for understanding and using SeisComP successfully.
+This documentation begins with an :ref:`overview` and a :ref:`concepts` section necessary for understanding and using |scname| successfully.
 The :ref:`Glossary section <glossary>` introduces technical terms.
 All important code changes are listed in the :ref:`change log <sc-changelog>`.
-When using SeisComP or contributing source code, you should understand the :ref:`license terms <license>`.
+When using |scname| or contributing source code, you should understand the :ref:`license terms <license>`.
-If you actually make use of SeisComP and publish the results, we ask you to give appropriate reference as set out on the :ref:`Citation section <citation>`.
+If you actually make use of |scname| and publish the results, we ask you to give appropriate reference as set out on the :ref:`Citation section <citation>`.

-In the following section the documentation covers the :ref:`installation <installation>` and how to configure and operate a working SeisComP system.
+In the following section the documentation covers the :ref:`installation <installation>` and how to configure and operate a working |scname| system.
 A few :ref:`tutorials` will guide you through a first example set up and further operations.

-The tutorials are followed by :ref:`detailed technical descriptions <sec_index_modules>` of each individual SeisComP module, grouped by their general functionality:
+The tutorials are followed by :ref:`detailed technical descriptions <sec_index_modules>` of each individual |scname| module, grouped by their general functionality:

 * Interactive analysis
 * Data acquisition